 "Are you alive?"
 The voice said, and Hermione felt a body roll her over and check a pulse.
 She felt her wand drop to her side.
 He had given it back.

 She refused to open her eyes.
 If she kept them shut, maybe none of this would be real.

 "I'm so sorry."
 The familiar voice spoke again.
 This was enough to wake Hermione's brain from her trance.
 Enough to open her eyes, and see two magnificently silver eyes disapparate in the dark.

-Her head slumped back to the ground, and Hermione passed out.
+Her head slumped back to the ground, finally letting her body pass out.

 "Yes, it was the Death Eaters."
 She'd say.